Hindersche

 Hindersche or Hintersche [ˈhɪntɐʃə], also known as 4-Strich, is an unusual card game, of the trick-avoidance genre, that is still played in the Black Forest region of Germany.
+The game includes the unique feature – known as schleipfen – of allowing a player to take a trick won by an opponent, provided no-one objects.

 History

 Little is known about the origins of Hindersche, but the facts that it is played anticlockwise, that the Ten ranks low and that it still uses 36 cards all suggest considerable age.
 It was a game that was mainly played by farmers, foresters and journeymen in the former Principality of Fürstenberg, a territory in Swabia that covered what is now the southwestern part of the Black Forest and the region of Baar.
 Its rules were handed down orally from generation to generation.
 The earliest known written record is 1933 article about a Hindersche tournament held in the town of Schapbach with proceeds going towards the funds of the local gymnastics team to enable them to participate at a festival in Stuttgart.
 Today, it is only known in a few villages in the Schapbach area.
 It is particularly popular in the Wolf valley as well as villages like Schenkenzell and Kaltbrunn.

 In recent years, Hindersche tournaments have been held, for example, at Schapbach in the Wolf valley.
 Since 2003, Schapbach has hosted the Hindersche World Championships.
 The first 'world champion' was Freddy Heizmann from Schapbach.
 In 2015, Martin Thörmer, became the Hindersche World Champion in a competition at Schapbach in the festival hall.
 He was succeeded in 2016 by Emma Hoferer of Schapbach, Benjamin Heitzmann from Oberwolfach in 2018 and in 2019 by Bernd Dieterle.
 To become the world champion in Hindersche requires skill, experience and a bit of luck.
 The player who wins the wooden spoon by amassing the most penalty points is called the Bollenkönig ("Onion King", an 'onion' being a large dot drawn to represent a penalty point).

 Hindersche is a Swabian dialect word for "backwards" and refers to the fact that the aim of the game is to avoid scoring points which is the reverse of the normal aim in card games.
 Vier-Strich or 4-Strich means "four marks" or "four lines" and refers to the method of recording the score with marks on a slate.